5 Reasons to Invest in an Income Property

 =$290 (your monthly passive income from the rental property)

 The most popular type of loan is a 30-year fixed rate mortgage.
-It has an interest rate that will remain the same for the entire 30 year term of the loan.
-In the beginning of the loan, significantly more money is paid to interest than to principal, but by year 15, it is close to a 50/50 split.
-Therefore, the longer you hold the property, the more of the loan principal your tenants are paying down and the more wealth you are creating for yourself.
+It has an interest rate that will remain the same for the entire 30-year term of the loan.
+In the beginning of the loan, significantly more money is paid to interest than to principal, but by year 15, it's close to a 50/50 split.
+Therefore, the longer you hold the property, the more of the loan principal your tenants are paying down and the more wealth you're creating for yourself.

 Say you have a $90,000 bank loan with a monthly mortgage payment of $500.
 In year one, approximately $385 of this payment will go towards paying the interest, while $115 will go towards paying down the principal on the loan.

 $115 (monthly principal payment) * 12 (months) = $1,380 (principal reduction for the year)

 – $1,380 (principal payments after 1 year)

 By year 15, approximately $270 of the monthly mortgage payment will go towards interest, while the remaining $230 towards the principal.

 $230 (monthly principal payment) *12 (months) = $2,760 (principal reduction for the year)